chazbrahma/Thesis/README.md

 Results:

-The results of each experiment, including network structure snapshots, return plots, and cumulative distribution plots, are saved in the results directory as .jpeg images.
+The results of each experiment, including network structure snapshots, return plots, and cumulative distribution plots.

 feel free to use